Bixilon/Minosoft/ReadMe.md

 ## Modding

 Minosoft is modding friendly.
 A decent and stable API was introduced with !17.
 It is pretty final, but some things might still change.
 See [Modding.md](doc/Modding.md) for more details.
 The code is pretty dynamic (all blocks, items, entities, etc are stored in json files).
 It is pretty easy to load custom entities, etc, so adding custom blocks, etc is easily possible.
 Spoiler: Forge mods are NOT compatible.
-Feel free to write a compatibility layer (This is a really hard thing, we do things completely different).

 ## Botting